 Digital holographic microscopy (DHM) is a type of microscopy that combines digital holography with microscopy to allow transparent cells to be visualized with classic cell culture plates.

 DHM is distinct from other types of microscopy because it does not recreate a projected image of the specimen but instead produces a digital hologram from the light waves that have passed by the specimen.
 A numerical reconstruction algorithm in a computer is used to create the hologram.
 In traditional microscopy, an imaging forming lens is used to create the image sample.

-Transmission and reflection DHM
+VIDEO Transmission and reflection DHM

 There are two distinct types of digital holographic microscopy: transmission DHM and reflection DHM.